 We focus on practice-led, knowledge-based learning, providing you with access to cutting-edge facilities and real-world experience.
 The University enjoys around 50 professional accreditations and has a well-established reputation for delivering in-company training and development programmes.

-We’ve just finished investing £260 million in our campuses and facilities.
+We’ve just finished investing £340m in our campuses and facilities.
 We have three brand new buildings at our City Centre Campus: The Parkside Building for design and media students, which opened in 2013, The Curzon Building, which houses business, law, social science and English courses as well as new library, IT and student support facilities and opened in 2015, and our new music building for the Royal Birmingham Conservatoire which opened in 2017.
 A new building for Education, Sport and Life Science courses opened at our City South Campus in 2018.

 At Birmingham City University, the UK’s second largest city is just minutes’ walk from your campus, and we can’t wait to welcome you to our buzzing, young and diverse city.

 Last post 1 day ago by ashhh19